 In response to draft rule text FRA presented for discussion during the RSAC meeting, the States indicated they would need an extended caucus to discuss.
 On March 16, 2018, the Executive Committee of the States for Passenger Rail Coalition (SPRC)

 provided, and FRA uploaded to the rulemaking docket, proposed revisions to the draft rule text.
 See FRA-2011-0060-0050.
-FRA is reviewing and considering these suggested revisions in formulating its response to the petitions for reconsideration.
+FRA reviewed and considered these suggested revisions in formulating its proposed response to the petitions for reconsideration.

 Regulatory Impact and Notices